 METHOD

 1. Pat the fish pieces dry and season with kosher salt.
-To a high-rimmed stainless steel or cast-iron pan that has a lid, add the soy sauce, Shaoxing, rice wine vinegar, sesame oil, agave nectar and white pepper.
+To a high-rimmed stainless steel or cast-iron pan that has a lid, add the soy sauce, Shaoxing, rice wine vinegar, sesame oil, agave nectar, white pepper, and optional Maggi Jugo sauce.
 Whisk to combine.
 Add the ginger and evenly distribute it around bottom of the pan.

 2. Pat each fish piece dry again and dip one side in the liquid, gently pressing so it’s well coated, then flip them and rest them on top of the ginger.
-Turn the heat to medium high and bring to a strong simmer, then cover the pan and steam the fish for five minutes.
+Turn the heat to medium and bring to a simmer, then turn the pan down to medium low, cover the pan and steam the fish for four minutes.
+The key here is to have the liquid hot enough to create steam, but not so hot that all of the liquid boils off.
+A low to medium simmer will cook the fish and slightly reduce the liquid into a yummy sauce.

-3. Check the fish in its thickest part with an instant read thermometer.
+3. After four minutes, check the fish in its thickest part with an instant read thermometer.
 You want the internal temperature to read 130 degrees Fahrenheit.
 If it is too low, cover and cook for an additional two minutes and test again, repeating as needed.
 Once it reaches temperature, move the pan to a trivet and keep uncovered.

 4. Garnish with the sliced chilis and green onion.
 Serve immediately.